CanDIG/candig-schemas/INSTALL.rst

-Installing the GA4GH Schemas !!!!!!!!!!!!!!!!!!!!!!!!!!!!
+Installing the candig Schemas !!!!!!!!!!!!!!!!!!!!!!!!!!!!

-The schemas are documents (text files) that formally describe the messages that pass between GA4GH servers and clients, which we also refer to collectively as "the API."
+The schemas are documents (text files) that formally describe the messages that pass between candig servers and clients, which we also refer to collectively as "the API."
 The schemas are written in a language called `Protocol Buffers 3 <https://developers.google.com/protocol-buffers/>`__.